olivercloudwork-ctrl/olivercloudwork-ctrl/README.md

 I'm Olli from Germany 🇩🇪

 I'm currently transitioning into IT with the goal of becoming a Cloud Engineer by 2029.
-Right now I'm building my foundations in Linux, Networking, Automation and Cloud technologies while following the Learn to Cloud roadmap by @madebygps.
+Right now I'm building my foundations in Linux, Networking, Automation and Cloud technologies while following the Learn to Cloud roadmap by @madebygps

 ## 🚀 Currently Learning
 - Linux Administration